kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

 }
 ```

-After you successfully registered your ServiceBroker or ClusterServiceBroker, the Service Catalog periodically fetches the services from this broker and creates ServiceClasses or ClusterServiceClasses from them.
+After you successfully register your ServiceBroker or ClusterServiceBroker, the Service Catalog periodically fetches the services from this broker and creates ServiceClasses or ClusterServiceClasses from them.